tddapps/blog/_posts/2016-01-26-The-Deliver-Value-Fallacy.md

+---
+title: "The Deliver Value Phallacy: Waste (Part 1)"
+---

 The term Deliver Value is widely [*ab*]used.
 It can be a wildcard to avoid following engineering best practices or build utterly complex solutions that solve no real business problem.
-I plan to illustrate some of the common misconceptions associated with Delivering Value.
+In this multi-part article I plan to illustrate some of the common misconceptions associated with Delivering Value.
+The series will start with delivering waste.

+##Waste
+> an act or instance of using or expending something carelessly, extravagantly, or to no purpose.

 ##A tale of two companies
 *GreatShoes, LLC.* and *YouSail, Inc.* are two different companies in the same position: **Online sales are low**.
 This is how they plan to solve their problem. [^fake_names]